 "He said unto them, Set your hearts unto all the words which I testify among you this day, which ye shall command your children to observe to do, all the words of this law.
 For it is not a vain thing for you; because it is your life: and through this thing ye shall prolong your days in the land, whither ye go over Jordan to possess it."
 Deut.
-32: 46, 47.
+32:46, 47.

 No less specific or solicitous is the instruction God has given to Israel today.
-"I saw that our heavenly Father has bestowed upon us the great blessing of light upon the health reform, that we may obey the claims which He has upon us, and glorify Him in our bodies which are His, and finally stand without fault before the throne of God."-" Testimonies," Vol. 1, page 488.
+"I saw that our heavenly Father has bestowed upon us the great blessing of light upon the health reform, that we may obey the claims which He has upon us, and glorify Him in our bodies and spirits which are His, and finally stand without fault before the throne of God."-" Testimonies," Vol. I, p.
+488.

 "Our heavenly Father sees the deplorable condition of men who, many of them ignorantly, are disregarding the principles of hygiene.
-And it is in love and pity to the race that He causes the light to shine upon health reform."-"Christian Temperance," page 9.
+And it is in love and pity to the race that He causes the light to shine upon health reform."-"Christian Temperance," p.
+9.

-'Our heavenly Father sent the light of health re-

-form to guard against the evils resulting from a debased appetite, that those who love purity and holiness may know how to use with discretion the good things He has provided for them, and that by exercising temperance in daily life, they may be sanctified through the truth.'
+"Our heavenly Father sent the light of health reform to guard against the evils resulting from a debased appetite, that those who love purity and holiness may know how to use with discretion the good things He has provided for them, and that by exercising temperance in daily life, they may be sanctified through the truth."-Id., p.
+52.

--I1., page 52.

 "Those who act as teachers are to be intelligent in regard to disease and its causes, understanding that every action of the human agent should be in perfect harmony with the laws of life.
 The light God has given on health reform is for our salvation and the salvation of the world.
 Men and women should be informed in regard to the human habitation, fitted up by our Creator as His dwelling-place, and over which He desires us to be faithful stewards. . . .
-God, who formed the wonderful structure of the body, will take special care to keep it in order, if men co-operate, instead of working at cross-purposes with Him.
+God.